ajv-validator/ajv/docs/json-schema.md

     _invalid_: `["abc", 1]`, `["abc"]`

-The schema in example 3 will log warning by default (see `strict.tuples` option), because it defines unconstrained tuple.
+The schema in example 3 will log warning by default (see `strictTuples` option), because it defines unconstrained tuple.
 To define a tuple with exactly 2 elements use `minItems` and `items` keywords (see example 2).

 ### `prefixItems` <Badge text="NEW: draft 2020-12" />